timothycdc/findata-kg/ideas/idea3_final.md

 *Timothy Chung, Anthony Bolton*

 ### Knowledge Graphs (KGs)
-Knowledge graphs structure information as triples: (Entity, Relationship, Entity) that describe causal or associative relations between entities.
+Knowledge graphs structure information as a set of triples: `(Entity, Relationship, Entity)` that describe causal or associative relations between entities.
 In the industry, they are used to integrate qualitative domain knowledge into a more structured form for information retrieval purposes.

 ### Graph Signal Processing (GSP)
 Graph Signal Processing has historically been used to employ background of signal generating mechanisms to define a graph as a signal domain.
 This allows for certain analytical techniques which can incorporate signal similarity and spatial locality.